-Before issuing such licence and permits, the Pharmaceutical Services Branch (PSB) at the Department of Health checks that the person applying for the licence has the training and knowledge to safely handle and store these medicines and poisons.
+Before issuing such licence and permits, the Medicines and Poisons Regulations Branch (MPRB) at the Department of Health (external site) checks that the person applying for the licence or permit has the training and knowledge to safely handle and store these medicines and poisons.

 - Packaging and labelling requirements.
 Certain information must appear on the labels of medicines and poisons, such as the product name, ingredients and relevant warnings.
 There are also requirements on how these items are packaged, for example tamper evident and child resistant packaging.

 For poisons in Schedules 5 and 6 (those labelled ‘caution’ or ‘poison’) packaging and labelling are the main methods of ensuring consumers are protected.

 How do I know if a particular product contains a scheduled medicine or poison?

 Any product that contains a substance listed in the poisons schedules must include its name and strength and/or quantity on the label.